List of American supercentenarians: Biographies

+Delphia Welford

+Delphia S. Welford (September 9, 1875 – November 14, 1992) was an American supercentenarian claimed to have been born on September 9, 1881; however, research conducted by the Gerontology Research Group between 2016 and 2023 determined that she was actually born in 1875, and that she was born in Okolona, Mississippi.

+Welford's parents were Richard and Heddie Welford.
+The family moved to Humboldt, Tennessee, when she was still a child.
+She had one son, Leo Mathis, in the late 1890s.
+Welford never married and spent the rest of her life in Humboldt.
+She was a homemaker and a member of the Lane Chapel C.M.E Church.

+Welford died at Parkview Manor Health Care Center in Humboldt, on November 14, 1992, at the age of 117 years, 66 days.
+She had been the oldest person ever from the United States after surpassing the age of Easter Wiggins on October 16, 1991.
+Welford would continue to hold this distinction until November 30, 1997, when Sarah Knauss lived past her final age.
+Despite living past 117 years, Welford was never the world's oldest living person as Jeanne Calment was older and still alive when Welford died.
+Welford is the oldest person never to have been the world's oldest living person.

 Mary Bidwell

 Mary Electa Bidwell (May 9, 1881 – April 25, 1996) was an American supercentenarian.
 She died aged 114 years and 352 days and is the oldest person on record ever to die in Connecticut.

 Her parents were Charles Woodruff Bidwell and Alice Beach Nobel.
 She was a descendant of John Bidwell, one of the founders of Hartford, Connecticut.
 Bidwell worked as a teacher in a one-room schoolhouse for six years.
 She married Charles Hubbell Bidwell, a distant cousin, in 1906.
 Bidwell lived on her own in North Haven, Connecticut, until she was 110.
 Bidwell died at the Arden House, a nursing home in Hamden, Connecticut.